bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is simply giving meaning to your code.
+Anexample of semantic HTML would be <h1> or <P> tags; the h1 tag tells the developer that this is a heading and the p tag wraps a paragraph.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:block elements tend to start on a new line and respects the default height and width of the page and fills up the horizontal spaces left and right. display:inline elements don't start on a new line, you can add space to the left and right but you cannot add heigth or bottom padding to inline elements.

 3. What are the 4 areas of the box model?

+ The 4 areas of the box model are: content, margin, border and padding.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align items works on the cross axis

 5. Explain why git is valuable to a team of developers.

+Because of its branching capabilities git branches are easy to merge.
+It is also valuable to a team of developers as everyone is able to work on the same projects or parts of it and merge them together in one place when complete; therefore git makes collaboration easy.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.